 A file share migration to SharePoint doesn’t have to be all that challenging, and the benefits you can achieve from a successful migration should far outweigh this perceived risk.

-A file share migration lets you take all your files and folders and bring them to your groups for Office 365, SharePoint team site document libraries, OneDrive for Business, and everything else.
+A file share migration lets you take all your files and folders and bring them to your groups for Microsoft 365, SharePoint team site document libraries, OneDrive for Business, and everything else.
 You can tag your files and file shares with metadata as well, so you can find them easily post-migration.

 Fail to Prepare, Prepare to Fail

 It’s worth noting that, while the process of migration can be straightforward, it’s not without its pitfalls.
 You can’t just cut and paste hundreds or thousands of files and folders into SharePoint.

 One of the most important factors in any migration is planning, and for migrating file shares to SharePoint, that means creating a solid plan.
 The exact plan you make will come down to your specific needs, but you can be sure it’ll involve the art of preparation.

 One of the first steps you should make when preparing to migrate is analyzing what exactly it is you’re preparing to move.
 Think about having to lift and shift physical boxes from one house to another – you’d probably want to have a fair idea of how heavy they are before you start, right?
 You would want to know the sizes of the boxes and how many there are so that you can choose the best method of removal; do you need a wheelbarrow or can you do it by hand?